 The Board of Directors is responsible for overseeing the conduct of the business of the Company and supervising management, who are responsible for the daily conduct of the business of the Company.
-The Board of Directors is currently comprised of ten directors, each of whom has been nominated for re-election at the Meeting, or in the case of Denise Lay, who was appointed to the Board of Directors on February 1, 2014, nominated for election at the Meeting.
-Bernard Murphy, who retired as an officer of the Company effective January 31, 2014, resigned as a director on that date.
+The Board of Directors is currently comprised of eight directors, three of whom are being nominated for re-election and four of whom are being nominated for election .
 A director is "independent" within the meaning of Section 1.4 of National Instrument 52-110 - Audit Committees ("NI 52-110") if he or she does not have any direct or indirect material relationship with the Company which, in the view of the Board of Directors, could reasonably interfere with the exercise of the member's independent judgement.
 In addition, under NI 52-110, certain individuals are deemed to have a "material relationship" with the Company, including any individual whose immediate family member is, or has recently been, an executive officer of the Company.
-Based on the foregoing definition, the Board has 5 independent directors and 5 directors who are not independent at the date of this Circular.
-Bernard Murphy, who resigned effective January 31, 2014, was not independent.
+Based on the foregoing definition, the Board has 5 independent directors and 3 directors who are not independent at the date of this Circular.

-Name Management Independent Not Independent Reason for Non-Independent Status Julian Hammond ✓ ✓ Mr. Hammond is Chief Executive Officer of Tethys Russ Hammond ✓ Mr. Hammond is the father of Julian Hammond, Chief Executive Office and Chief Commercial Officer of Tethys Piers Johnson ✓ N/A Elizabeth Landles ✓ ✓ Ms. Landles is Chief Administrative Officer and Corporate Secretary of Tethys Denise Lay ✓ ✓ Ms. Lay is the Chief Financial Officer and Finance Director of Tethys effective February 1, 2014 Peter Lilley ✓ N/A Bernard Murphy Mr. Murphy was the Chief Financial Officer and Finance Director of Tethys until his retirement on January 31, 2014.
-Mr. Murphy resigned as a director on that date.
-James Rawls ✓ N/A Marcus Rhodes ✓ N/A Dr. David Robson ✓ ✓ Dr. Robson is the Executive Chairman & President of Tethys Zalmay Khalilzad ✓ N/A
+Independence Status of Directors Name Management Independent Not Independent Reason for Non-Independent Status John Bell ✓ ✓ Mr. Bell is Executive Chairman of Tethys Julian Hammond ✓ × Mr. Hammond is Chief Executive Officer of Tethys Denise Lay ✓ ✓ ✓ Ms. Lay is the Chief Financial Officer and Finance Director of Tethys effective February 1, 2014 James Rawls ~ N/A Marcus Rhodes ~ N/A